-Japan is known as one of the most expensive countries when it comes to living cost.
+Japan is known for being one of the most expensive countries when it comes to living cost.
 Especially for the students in big cities like Tokyo, it may be tough to make ends meet every month.
 In that case, maybe staying fit is the last thing to be considered in your everyday life.
-Even with the national health insurance card, however, medical expense is not so inexpensive in Japan.
-Staying fit and not go to the hospital as much as possible might be the reasonable way to save those medical expenses.
+Even with the national health insurance card, however, medical expenses are not so inexpensive in Japan.
+Staying fit and not visiting the hospital as much as possible might be the reasonable way to save those medical expenses.

-Like in other foreign countries too, Japan is also carrying out blood donation activity supported by Japanese Red Cross Society.
-Any healthy 16~69 year old can join this activity, and the donated blood to be used for the patients who need blood transfusion due to the injury or illness.
+Like in other foreign countries, Japan is carrying out blood donation activity too, supported by Japanese Red Cross Society.
+Any healthy 16~69 year old can join this activity, and donated blood is going to be used for the patients who need blood transfusion due to the injury or illness.
 You might think why blood donation can be good for staying fit.
-In fact, some people say that to drain some amount of old blood can proceed making new blood in your body.
+In fact, some people say that draining some amount of old blood leads to the production of new blood (cells) in your body.
 Of course, this can be applied to those whose health condition is good.
-If you feel not well or tired, do not join blood donation.
+If you feel unwell or tired, do not join blood donation.

-The donation itself is free, but to attract younger generation which is getting less interested in blood donation, nowadays many centres offer free attractive offers such as Haagen Dazs ice cream, drinks and snacks in manga kissa like atmosphere (you can also read comics for free there!).
+The donation itself is free, but to attract younger generation which is getting less interested in blood donation, nowadays, many centers offer free attractive offers such as Haagen Dazs ice cream, drinks, and snacks in manga kissa like atmosphere (you can also read comics for free there!).
 But be careful not to have too many snacks and drinks there, since this article is written for you to stay fit…

-Instead of visit the centre, the bus with blood donation facility sometimes comes to your city, at the city hall or the square near the station.
+Instead of visiting the center, the bus with blood donation facility sometimes comes to your city, at the city hall or the square near the station.
 Also, please be noted that those who have been to certain countries cannot do blood donation considering the infectious disease risk of via blood.

 Go to public bath

 Sento or Public bath is one of the unique features in Japan.
-If you don’t feel uncomfortable with taking a bath with other people, it’s good for your health to soak in hot water in a bathtub than just taking a shower.
+If you don’t feel uncomfortable with sharing a bath with other people, it’s good for your health to soak in hot water in a bathtub and then take a shower after.
 Recent sento is often equipped with even jacuzzi or sauna.
-In the coming next week, 10/Oct is Sento no hi (Public bath day), you can visit the sento near your house to see if you can take a bath with other people in a comfortable feeling or not.
+In the coming next week, 10/Oct is Sento no hi (Public bath day), you can visit the sento near your house to see if you can take a bath with other people feeling comfortable or not.

 Eat Japanese food